Estrogen and neurodegenerative diseases: Application

 The receptors of estrogen are specially distributed in different tissues, which have different influence on their downstream genes.
 The activation of the two different estrogen receptors has different effects on human.
 ERα and ERβ also mediate Selective estrogen-receptor modulators' (SERMs') function, but the selective ERα agitator can always cause some side effects such as breast cancer or endometrial hyperplasia, while the selective ERβ agitator may play an active effect on such diseases.
 So, the selective ERβ agitator has more clinical value for neurodegenerative diseases).
 In post-menopausal women, high levels of testosterone and estrogen higher the risk 2-3 times than lower level situation.
 Women that are not taking hormone replacement therapy (HRT) have lesser risk of breast cancer because of the insulin level increase.

 Nonsteroidal estrogens and neurodegenerative diseases

 Nonsteroidal estrogens include xenoestrogens, phytoestrogens and mycoestrogens.
 They are very useful in neurodegenerative diseases' therapy when considering about the side effects caused by estradiol.
 As the development of chemical synthesis, it becomes possible for people to construct new molecules.
 Drug companies can exploit naturally existing compounds and synthetic compounds that have estrogen-like activity to produce patented proprietary drugs, especially the contraceptives.
+Xenoestrogens are synthetic derivatives, meaning they are chemically produced.
+These chemical properties are also found in every day objects including plastic, cigarettes, artificial fragrances, and cosmetics.
+Mycoestrogens are estrogen that come from fungi that is found in grains and crops.
 Phytoestrogens are plant derived estrogens and have similar structures with 17beta-estradiol thus may cause estrogenic or anti-estrogenic effects.